Barath-Kannan/SignalsAndSlots/readme.md

 ####Connect
-Connected functions must have a return type of void and a signature matching that of the signal object. e.g. Given a Signal object
+Connected functions must have a return type of void and a signature matching that of the signal object.
+Given a Signal object:

     BSignals::Signal<int, int> signalInt;

-Connected slots must must have the signature
+Connected slots must must have the signature:

     void functionName(int a, int b);

-To connect a function, an executor is specified as the first argument, and the function name as the second
+To connect a function, an executor is specified as the first argument, and the function name as the second.

     //id can be used later for disconnection int id = signal.connectSlot(BSignals::ExecutorScheme::SYNCHRONOUS, functionName);

-    //Alternative executor schemes (see Executor section below for more details)
+Alternative executor schemes can also be specified (see Executor section below for more details).

     //signal.connectSlot(BSignals::ExecutorScheme::ASYNCHRONOUS, functionName);
     //signal.connectSlot(BSignals::ExecutorScheme::STRAND, functionName);
     //signal.connectSlot(BSignals::ExecutorScheme::THREAD_POOLED, functionName);

 To connect a member function, an executor is specified as the first argument, the member function name as the second, and the instance reference/pointer as the third.

     Foo foo;
     int id = signal.connectMemberSlot(BSignals::ExecutorScheme::SYNCHRONOUS, &Foo::bar, foo);

 ####Emit
-To emit on a given signal, call emitSignal with the emission parameters
+To emit on a given signal, call emitSignal with the emission parameters.

     signal.emitSignal(arg1, arg2);

 ####Disconnect
-To disconnect a slot, call disconnectSlot with the id acquired on connection
+To disconnect a slot, call disconnectSlot with the id acquired on connection.

     //disconnection/connection should not be interleaved with emission unless the
     //signal was initialized with thread safety enabled int id = signal.connectSlot(...);
     signal.disconnectSlot(id);

 It is also possible to disconnect all connected slots

     signal.disconnectAllSlots();

 ##Executors